 Last Updated: Mar 15, 2007

 Length: 4 pages

-This bill was introduced on March 15, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 15, 2007, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 This activity took place on a related bill, S. 4041 (109th).